Ryan Odom: Playing career

-Odom graduated from Richard J. Reynolds High School in Winston-Salem, North Carolina, in 1992 and enrolled at Hampden–Sydney College out of high school.
 Odom was a four-year starting point guard for the Hampden–Sydney Tigers under head coach Tony Shaver, serving as team captain his senior year.
-He left the Tigers ranking the school's all-time leader in three-point field goals, and fourth in assists.
-Odom graduated from Hampden–Sydney in 1996 with a degree in economics.
+He led the Tigers to the NCAA Division III Elite Eight in 1995 and left ranked as the school's all-time leader in three-point field goals as well as fourth in assists.
+As of 2025, Odom still holds the Hampden-Sydney records for most three-point field goals in a season, with 82 in 1994–95, and most consecutive games with a three-point field goal, with 24 in 1995–96.